Maintaining a CDS Production Facility Attorney in Middlesex County NJ

 Regardless, every year our attorneys are contacted by clients who have been arrested for growing marijuana in New Jersey for any number of different reasons.
 Each year, state and local police as well as the New Jersey Marijuana Eradication Squad monitor nurseries, suspicious internet purchases, and even electric bills to track down suspected growers.
-Whatever, the circumstances of your case are, you can be sure that we are experienced in defending clients against these types of charges and are here to help you.
+Whatever the circumstances of your case are, you can be sure that we are experienced in defending clients against these types of drug charges and are here to help you.
 At the Law Offices of Proetta & Oliver we represent clients throughout Middlesex County and New Jersey including New Brunswick, Piscataway, Plainsboro, Milltown, Highland Park, Monroe, and Sayreville.
-If you would like to speak with an experienced drug charges defense lawyer contact us today at (732) 659-9600 for a free initial consultation.
+If you would like to speak with an experienced criminal defense lawyer contact us today at (732) 659-9600 for a free initial consultation.
 Our phones are answered 24/7.

-Maintaining or Operating a Drug Production Facility N.J.S.A.
+What it Means to be Charged with Maintaining or Operating a Drug Production Facility N.J.S.A.
 2C:35-4

 The New Jersey statute for operating or maintaining a CDS production facility, N.J.S.A.
 2C:35-4, applies to the production of all drugs that are labeled Schedule I or II in the New Jersey CDS Schedule.
-This includes drugs such as cocaine, phencyclidine, heroin, flunitrazepam, marijuana, methamphetamine, gamma hydroxybutyrate and lysergic.
+This includes drugs such as cocaine, phencyclidine, heroin, flunitrazepam, marijuana, methamphetamine, gamma hydroxybutyrate and lysergic acid diethylamide (LSD).
 The law clearly states that any individual who operates and maintains, or in other ways aids the production such as financing or promoting will be subject to the mandatory penalties contained within 2C:35-4.

-Under this statute it is a first degree indictable crime to operate a drug product facility in New Jersey.
+Under this statute it is a first degree indictable crime to operate a drug production facility in New Jersey.
 A first degree offense is punishable by 10 – 20 years in state prison with a presumption of incarceration for even a first time offender.
 Moreover, if convicted, the court will sentence you to serve a period of 1/3 – 1/2 the incarceration without the ability of parole.
 To make matters worse, under the Brimage Guidelines, if you have any prior offenses for distribution of CDS then you will sentenced to an extended term of incarceration in addition to all other penalties.
 These penalties are serious and you need a serious criminal attorney to combat the state’s case against you and defend your interests.